microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 #### Overview

 Accumulates the components of a vector component-wise atomically (with device scope) to the corresponding elements of an array in memory.
+See note in [Atomic Operations].

 #### Arguments